-For the years 2014, 2013 and 2012, we reported net cash flows used in financing activities of \$74.2 million, \$70.7 million and \$35.0 million, respectively.
+For the years 2015, 2014 and 2013, we reported net cash flows used in financing activities of \$52.9 million, \$74.2 million and \$70.7 million, respectively.
+The change in net cash flows from 2014 to 2015 was primarily due to a \$39.8 million decrease in purchases of our outstanding common stock offset by \$17.4 million of dividends paid during 2015 and a \$3.3 million increase for payments of contingent consideration related to acquisitions.
 The change in net cash flows from 2013 to 2014 was primarily due to \$8.5 million of payments for contingent consideration related to acquisitions and an increase of \$1.5 million in dividends paid to noncontrolling interests, partially offset by a \$8.0 million increase in net borrowings from our line of credit.
-The change from 2012 to 2013 was due to a decrease in net borrowings on our line of credit of \$52.0 million, a decrease in proceeds received from other debt of \$4.3 million and an increase in dividends paid to noncontrolling interests of \$2.3 million.
-This increase in cash used in financing activities was partially offset against a decrease in cash used to repurchase common stock of \$24.7 million.